Orange-OpenSource/super-coding-ball/README.md

 * Skeleton
 * Zombie

-## Translations (for now English, French, Spanish, Russian and Hebrew)
+## Translations (for now English, French, Spanish, Russian, Hebrew and German)

 All translations are in the [i18n folder](./src/assets/i18n).